kylemcdonald/nvidia-co2/readme.md

 - Carbon intensity changes with time of day.
 - Datacenters often have unique energy sources. `experiment-impact-tracker` tracks this information, and it can be accessed with their `scripts/lookup-cloud-region-info`.
 I would be happy to add this info if the script can automatically detect the provider and region, possibly from the IP address.
 - The state of California has more detailed information available via [California ISO](http://www.caiso.com/Pages/default.aspx) and this script does not use that data.
+- CPU usage is only monitored if it is tracked at `/sys/class/powercap/intel-rapl`.
+Doing this in a hardware-independent way requires a lot more code, with some first steps in `experiment-impact-tracker`.

 When running the first time at an IP address, the script will geolocate your IP address and estimate the local carbon intensity.
 This information will be cached between runs in `/tmp/nvidia-co2-cache.(dir|bak|dat)`.
 The first run might take 1 second, additional runs should take 200ms.